barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 Warping and reorienting a diffusion tensor image is a two-stage process, because we must account for changes in orientation as well as displacement of location.
 Because tensor processing conventions vary substantially between software, we recommend testing your own data with large rotations (eg, rotate the reference image) and validating that the resulting reorientations of the tensors are correct.

-## Input requirements
+# Input requirements

 Moving image: `dt.nii.gz`
 Fixed image: `fixed.nii.gz`

 The diffusion tensors must follow the specifications outlined below.
-See [this page](https://github.com/ANTsX/ANTs/wiki/Importing-diffusion-tensor-data-from-other-software) for examples of how to import tensors from FSL and other software.
+See the wiki page for [Importing diffusion tensor data from other software](https://github.com/ANTsX/ANTs/wiki/Importing-diffusion-tensor-data-from-other-software) for examples of how to import tensors from FSL and other software.

-### Header requirements
+## Header requirements

 The DT image should be encoded as a symmetric matrix in the NIFTI-1 format.
 This can be verified by running `PrintHeader` on the image.
 You should see